A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

-\textbf{Motion control using user-specified trajectories}: Synthesizing different types of motions along a specified trajectory is a desirable function in motion planning.
-We allow users to specify a motion trajectory $J$ on the XOZ plane with additional velocity and motion type information and then map the trajectory information into the control signals $c_n^d$ and $c_n^t$ supported in our system.
-Specifically, the trajectory $J$ is represented as $J=\{\{J_i,t_i,v_i\}, i=1,..,k\}$, where $J_i$ is the $i_{th}$ part of the whole trajectory represented as an ordered densely sampled 2D points, the motion type information $t_i$, and a scalar velocity value $v_i$ are also associated to the $J_i$.
-For two adjacent parts of the trajectory with different motion types, we set up 20 transitional frames with interpolated motion type control signal (see Sec.~\ref{sec:motion_data_processing} for the details of motion type interpolation).
+Synthesizing different types of motions along a specified trajectory is a desirable function in motion planning.
+We allow users to specify a motion trajectory $\mathbf{J}$ on the XOZ plane with additional velocity and motion-type information.
+We then map the trajectory into the control signals $\mathbf{c}_n^d$ and $\mathbf{c}_n^t$ that are supported in our system.
+Please refer to the supplementary material for further details.

-Suppose we already synthesize frame $n$, and its root position projected on the XOZ plane, denoted by $t_{n}^p$, might deviate from the input trajectory.
-We first find the closest point $t^J$ on the $J$, and then extract the part of trajectory $\hat{J}^E$ lasting for one second starting from $t^J$ using the specified velocities.
-We then linearly interpolate between $\hat{J}^E$ and the line connecting $t_{n}^p$ and the endpoints of the expected trajectory $\hat{J}^E$ to obtain a blended trajectory $\hat{J}^b$.
-The blending weight for the $\hat{J}^E$ starts with 0 and increases towards 1 according to the time parameter.
-Afterward, 6 2D points are uniformly sampled in the causal domain from $\hat{J}^b$ to be input as the $c_n^d$.
-All the sampled points are represented into the root orientation at frame $n$ as described in Sec.~\ref{sec:motion_data_processing}.

-As shown in Fig.~\ref{fig:trajcomparison}, our system can synthesize motions following two user-specified trajectories.
-Different trajectory colors indicate different types of motion.
-Fig.~\ref{fig:complextraj} illustrates that the synthesized motions can well follow a trajectory with large curvatures and frequent change of motion types.
-In Fig.~\ref{fig:kick punch}, we show that the CCNet can generate complex motions, such as kicking and punching motions present in our training dataset, when the user specifies these two motion types along a trajectory.
+As shown in Fig.~\ref{fig:trajcomparison}, CCNet can synthesize motion using two user-specified trajectories.
+Fig.~\ref{fig:complextraj} shows that the synthesized motions can follow a trajectory with large curvatures and frequently changing motion types.
+In Fig.~\ref{fig:kick punch}, we show that CCNet can generate various motions, such as the kicking and punching present in our training dataset, when the user specifies these two types along a trajectory.